CompTIA A+ CertMike - Mike Chapple - E-Book

 THE A+ PROGRAM

 A+ is designed to be a vendor-neutral certification for those seeking to enter the information technology field.
-CompTIA recommends this certification for individuals who want to be problem-solvers in the world of endpoint management and technical support.
-These are common job roles held by A+ certified individuals:
+CompTIA recommends this certification for individuals who want to be problem solvers in the world of endpoint management and technical support.
+Common job roles held by A+ certified individuals include the following:

 Field service technician